phalcon-orphanage/docs-internals/reference/structures.rst

 Zend Class Entries
 ^^^^^^^^^^^^^^^^^^
 Another common structure we used is the zend class entry.
 Every class in the C internal world has its own zend class entry.
-That structure help us to describe a class, its name, method, default properties, etc.
+That structure help us describe a class, its name, method, default properties, etc.

 .. code-block:: c